Sanya-exe/School-Canteen-App/README.md

 # School Canteen App

-A simple frontend prototype for a school canteen ordering system, built as part of the Edzy frontend screening task.
+A simple frontend prototype for a school canteen ordering system.

 ## What does it do?